akeneo/pim-api-docs/content/guides/ecommerce-connection/step0-who-is-your-connector-for.md

 * A **full documentation** about **the limits of the connector** in terms of **scalability** and **performance**.

-* An **easy to follow configuration process** to set up the connection between Akeneo PIM and eCommerce solution as well as parameters to configure the connector.
-It requires a documentation that explains the methodology on how to configure your connector compared to business needs.
+* An **easy to follow configuration process** to set up the connection between the Akeneo PIM and your eCommerce solution as well as parameters to configure the connector.
+It requires documentation to explain the methodology on how to configure your connector compared to your business needs.

 * A **friendly import process** to perform the first import of PIM data into the eCommerce solution.
 Due to the volume of data to be imported, this may require special support from you.